Iraqi chemical weapons program: Production

-Early history: the 1970s

-The 1980s program
+Phases

 On September 22, 1980, Iraq staged an all-out war on Iran from ground, air, and sea and came to occupy a vast part of Iranian territory.
 But in the following months it was evident that the Iranian nation was determined to reclaim its occupied territories.
 Contrary to the Iraqis' conception, the continued occupation of Iran required more effective weapons.

 Saddam Hussein's chemical warfare development and use can be divided into three phases: